INSTANT VIEW-China halts Ant Group's mega IPO | Business

 China suspended Ant Group's $37 billion stock market listing on Tuesday, thwarting the world's largest IPO with just days to go, in a dramatic move that left investors and bankers scrambling for answers.

-Following are instant reactions from investors and analysts: FRANCIS LUN, GEO SECURITIES CEO:
+Following are instant reactions from investors and analysts: FRASER HOWIE, INDEPENDENT COMMENTATOR AND AUTHOR OF SEVERAL BOOKS ABOUT CHINA'S FINANCIAL SYSTEM:

+"It is embarrassing for Ant Group, it also looks bad for sponsors and the exchange and regulators.
+The SSE (Shanghai Stock Exchange) says the suspension is based on changes of structure which breach the listing disclosure rules.
+How could this happen?
+No excuse at all for such failings around disclosure.
+Or perhaps this is really politics at play, the state is reining in the private sector in the most embarrassing of ways but that I think is somewhat foolish an approach.
+Ant Group should be regulated as a financial company but China has made a major push to open its markets and welcome foreigners and then this happens.
+The world's largest IPO, China's most famous tech group, and this mess.
+Everyone looks foolish."

+DAVE WANG, PORTFOLIO MANAGER, NUVEST CAPITAL, SINGAPORE: "For now, markets will sell off Alibaba and likely Tencent as well as other relevant exposures like HSCEI Tech due to anticipation of Ant's listing.
+Chinese banks may be a beneficiary and given they are under-owned, we could see a rally.

 "It's the right move to regulate what's essentially a financial institution as their peers.
 And it's wrong not to do that in the past, and the mistake is being corrected.
 It will have a negative impact on pricing."
 ALEX SIRAKOV, SENIOR ASSOCIATE AT ADVISORY FIRM KAPRONASIA: